cunnil-eth/ramp.fun/README.md

 # ramp.fun
-Pump.fun but not so fun on Ethereum
+Pump.fun but not so fun on Arbitrum

 # Solidity
 The solidty part consists of 3 essential contracts: